 Return flight from London Heathrow to Muscat using the scheduled services of Oman Air.
-Outbound flight departs in mid-evening; return arrives back early evening.
+Outbound flight departs in early morning; return arrives back early evening.
 Flights are also available from Manchester with Etihad Airways which fly to Muscat via Abu Dhabi.
-See booking form for details.

 Cream-coloured Courser can sometimes be found at the large irrigated farms

 Sooty Gull, an attractive gull of coastal regions